rsksmart/rif-relay/Readme.md

 ## Modules

-Rif Relay is built in modules, we have 4 modules that build all the system.
+Rif Relay is built in modules, the entire system is made up by 4 modules.

 1. [Rif Relay Contracts](https://github.com/anarancio/rif-relay-contracts) contains all the contracts used by the Rif Relay System.
 2. [Rif Relay Common](https://github.com/infuy/rif-relay-common) it's a library that contains all the common code used by other modules.